Species: Skakdi of Jungle

 Weapon(s): Grapnel Gun (similar to Lohkar’s, but uses a chain instead of a cable, making it fractionally slower to fire and retract).

 Abilities: As a Ferrichor, Orexis has increased strength and dexterity when manipulating earth, stone, or metal; if killed, she can be resurrected as long as her mask remains intact.
-She is much quicker and more agile than she looks.
+She is much quicker and more agile than her weight would suggest.

 Traits: After spending much of her life hiding and starving, Orexis has no wish to do either ever again.
 She is loud and boisterous, and her appetite is legendary.